 If you are looking for project management software that offers great value at a low cost, then Zoho projects might be just the right fit for your team.
-This software has an extensive list of standard project management features, like time and budget tracking and research management reports.
+This task management software has an extensive list of standard project management features, like time and budget tracking and research management reports.
 It costs about $6 per person per month, so it is well-suited for small and growing businesses with budget restrictions.

 Additionally, Zoho lets you connect to other apps that serve those purposes.
 Zoho projects are easy to navigate, and all the information needed to get started, including pricing, is present on the website.

 - Easy in-app communication, something which is not available on Workfront.